miekg/pandoc2rfc/README.md

 * Using Pandoc citations is not supported, you must use internal references for this;
 * Referencing figures and tables is done by abusing inline footnotes, which are typeset directly after the figure or table.
+Like so:

+        ^[tab:simple::Demonstration of **simple** table syntax.]

+  Where `tab:simple` will be the anchor and the text after `::` as used for the title.

+* List with `style=format REG%d` are typeset with strikethrough text in the first element, as such:

+        1. ~~REQ%d~~ First REQ1 item;
+        2. Second REQ2 item.

+* An index is done by (yet again) by using a foonote, but the first item is a subscript:

 As said, more extensive docs are here:
 <http://tools.ietf.org/html/draft-gieben-pandoc2rfc-03>.
 But after some setup, it